josecoello21/Introduction_to_Scripting_in_Python/Python_Data_Representations/Week_2/List_Quiz.md

 # Lists Quiz

 **NOTE:**
-- The function to question 7 can be executed in [CodeSkulptor3/Lists_Quiz](https://py3.codeskulptor.org/#user307_iv4DqvXRCc_0.py/)
+- The function to question 7 can be executed in [CodeSkulptor3/Lists_Quiz](https://py3.codeskulptor.org/#user307_iv4DqvXRCc_0.py)

-- The functions for the Practice Exercises for Lists can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_TAZrpYx3EG_0.py/)
+- The functions for the Practice Exercises for Lists can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_TAZrpYx3EG_0.py)

+## Questions

 1. Which of the following expressions  evaluates to the list [0,  1, 2, 3, 4, 5]?